By use case

 Many companies aren’t even aware of all the functions that their standard e-commerce solution offers.
 Only if you come close to using up all these standard functions should you consider adapting or upgrading your web store.

 First, set up everything you need and give your online business time to develop.
 Then, wait for your customers to start using your web store.
-Only then will you be able to identify which additional functions really add value and which will only be cost-intensive “nice-to-haves”.
+Only then will you be able to gather feedback and identify which additional functions really add value and which will only be cost-intensive “nice-to-haves”.

 My e-commerce project tip: When choosing your e-commerce software, pay close attention to what the different standard solutions offer.
 The more customizations you need, the more time and money you’ll spend on any future web store updates.